-To submit bugs, use the Sourceforge Bug Forum:
+• Submit bugs only through our Sourceforge Bug Forum:

-http://sourceforge.net/tracker/?group\id=11118&atid=111118.
+http://sourceforge.net/tracker/?group_id=11118&atid=111118.

 Make sure that the bug has not already been submitted.
 Please try to verify that it is a Privoxy bug, and not a browser or site bug first.
 If you are using your own custom configuration, please try the stock configs to see if the problem is a configuration related bug.
 And if not using the latest development snapshot, please try the latest one.
 Or even better, CVS sources.
-Please be sure to include the Privoxy version, platform, browser, any pertinent log data, any other relevant details (please be specific) and, if possible, some way to reproduce the bug.
+Please be sure to include the Privoxy/Junkbuster version, platform, browser, any pertinent log data, any other relevant details (please be specific) and, if possible, some way to reproduce the bug.